Master Excel’s FIND Function In Under 3 Minutes – [2 Clear Examples]

 What Is The FIND Function Useful For?

-The FIND function is perfect for retrieving data you want
+The FIND function is perfect for retrieving data, which feeds into:

-1. Data Cleaning Removes non-numeric characters from numbers in text form.
+1. Data Cleaning Removeing non-numeric characters from numbers in text form.

-2. Data Conversion: Turns numeric text into numbers for calculations.
+2. Data Conversion: Turning numeric text into numbers for calculations.

-3. Data Validation: Ensures that data meant to be numeric is actually in number format
+3. Data Validation: Ensuring data meant to be numeric is actually in number format

 Similar Useful Functions